shash7/lightgrid/README.md

 Adding .limit to .row class will limit the max width of .row to 1440px.

 For more information, refer to the index.html provided in the repo.

+###3.0.0
+- Major rewrite of the grid system
+- More control over typography now.
+Can use ratios in typography now.
+- Changes default font stack.
+Now header font is in georgia and body font is in tahoma
+- Used latest normalize.css at the date of commit.
+- Added a few mixins
+- Other minor changes

 ###2.0.1
 - Added .last class for edge cases